maggievn/maggievn.github.io/Ethics.md

 Ethical standards are pertinent in computing.
 Designing and using technology responsibly and ethically is the right thing to do!

-Tips on ethical computing use
+Tips on ethical computing use from https://www.acm.org/code-of-ethics

 - Be Honest & Trust Worthy